Which websites are most commonly Blocked?

 14. IP Hiding Software: Sometimes, websites block users on a particular IP address from visiting themselves.
 In such cases, free IP hiding software like UltraSurf can be used to visit them.
 While free software offer very less features as compared to paid ones, they are still effective for overcoming most common blocks.

 15. Edit your host files: Some malware and blocking software edit your host files and add a website's address to prevent you from visiting that website.
 In such a scenario, you can edit your host file with Notepad by visiting “C:\WINDOWS\system32\drivers\etc” if C is your system drive and remove that website.
-In Windows Vista and Windows 7, a warning from UAC might be displayed while editing your host files.
+In Windows 8, Windows 7 and Windows 8.1, a warning from UAC might be displayed while editing your host files.